benbalter/WP-Resume/readme.txt

 * Removed unused fields from add section page
 * AJAX adding of custom terms on add position page
 * Added procedure to update database to new field prefix on activation

+= 1.3 =
+* For greater flexibility and theme integration, switched from URL Rewrite rules via a "slug" option to [wp_resume] shortcode
+* Added walkthrough to options page
+* Check for <1.3 slug on activation and add shortcode to associated page if exists
+* Fixed edit link CSS
+* Fixed problem where template would prematurely close the resume div prior to last section
+* Resume template now uses a sub-loop so as not to interfere with the page itself
+* Lost the beta tag